QubitPi/leadership-blogs/src/content/posts/leibniz-theodicy/index.md

 draft: false
 ---

-In his treatise on page 138 of the _Thodicy_, Leibniz wrote
+In his treatise on page 138 of the _Thodicy_, Gottfried Wilhelm Leibniz wrote

 > _Hence the conclusion that God wills all good in himself antecedently, that he wills the best consequently as an end,
 > that he wills what is indifferent, and physical evil, sometimes as a means, but that he will only permit